If you can't find answers to your questions below, email us and we'll add the info.

 Only sealed bottles will be allowed in via the entry points (we have running water on-site and water at the bars so water bottles can be easily filled up).

 Yes.
-Our taxi drop-off and pick-up area is from the main entrance to the actual festival so ALL taxis will be asked to meet you there in a designated pick-up/drop-off area.
-We will not be allowing taxis to pick up from Main Street this year as it's too dangerous with pedestrians leaving the festival site and so that we can be mindful of the local residents.
+Our taxi drop-off and pick-up area is from our car park, which is outside the main entrance to the actual festival so ALL taxis will be asked to meet you there in a designated pick-up/drop-off area.
+We will not be allowing taxis to pick up from Main Street as it's too dangerous with pedestrians leaving the festival site and so that we can be mindful of the local residents.
+Entry to the car park is free and you will then carry on our one-way system to Chilthorne Hill Lane and out onto Tintinhull Road

 Yes.
 We can accommodate wheelchairs but knowing in advance if you're bringing one would really help as we can then reserve you a parking space nearer the entrance and anything else you may need to make your Home Farm Fest experience as enjoyable as possible.
 We allow GUIDE/ALERT DOGS but again need to know in advance, and also have a disabled toilet.
 Please be aware though that the majority of the festival is grass so if it's wet, it may be more tricky for a wheelchair depending on its capabilities.